jgordon/axioms/axioms/14 Space.md

 two-dimensional case, the y-axis is vertical.
 In the three-dimensional case, it is horizontal.

+It is most convenient to define frameworks for the three-dimensional case, but we will do it in a way that allows the z-axis to be optional, so that the the definitions cover the two-dimensional case as well.
 We define two- and three-dimensional frameworks, but not more.

 We assume we have two relations, `above2` and `rightOf`.
 They are relative to a framework f. `(above2 y2 y1 f)` says that y2 is above y1